DHRI-Curriculum/Data-and-Ethics/lessons.md

     * stacked bar
     * nested map
 * Place
-    * chloropleth map
+    * choropleth map
     * hex or tile map

 Adapted from Evergreen, Stephanie D. Effective data visualization : the right chart for the right data.
 Los Angeles: SAGE, 2017.

+An example of effective data visualization can be seen in W.E.B.
+Du Bois [data potraits at the Paris Exposition in 1900](https://www.loc.gov/pictures/search/?q=%22lot%2011931%22%20NOT%20medal&st=grid&co=anedub&loclr=blogpic), as part of [the Exhibit of American Negroes](https://en.wikipedia.org/wiki/The_Exhibit_of_American_Negroes_).
+Using engaging hand-drawn visualizations, he tells the narrative of what it meant to be Black in post-Emancipation America as he translates sociological research and census data to reach beyond the academy.
+Head [here](https://hyperallergic.com/476334/how-w-e-b-du-bois-meticulously-visualized-20th-century-black-america/) to read more about Du Bois' project.

 ### Challenge: Visualizations

 As we transform our results into visuals, we are also trying to tell a narrative about the data we collected.
 Data visualization can help us to decode information and share quickly and simply.
-What are we assuming when we choose to visually represent data in particular ways?
-How can data visualization mislead us?
+1. What are we assuming when we choose to visually represent data in particular ways?
+2. How can data visualization mislead us? (for e.g. [Nathan Yau discusses how data visualization can lie](https://flowingdata.com/2017/02/09/how-to-spot-visualization-lies/)

 # Data Literacy and Ethics